herotechcourse/kotlin-racingcar-precourse/README.md

   - Must be comma-separated
   - Each car must include a name
   - Each car name must not exceed 5 characters
+  - Each car must have a unique name
 - Accept the number of rounds entered by the user
   - Must be a positive integer
 - Generate a random number between 0 and 9 for each car in each round